 e and ai with the soft palate and the hard palate

 o and au with the soft palate and the lips

 Second, we can change the vowel's length.
-Normally, Sanskrit vowels have two lengths: short (hrasva) and long (dīrgha).
+Most Sanskrit vowels are either short (hrasva) and long (dīrgha).
 Short vowels are pronounced for one unit of time (eka-mātra, “with one measure”), and long vowels are pronounced for twice as long as short vowels (dvi-mātra, “with two measures”).

-All of the simple vowels, except for ḷ, can become long:
+All of the short vowels, except for ḷ, have a long version: